PUNISHMENT ISN’T THE WAY

 Overall, remember that knowing how to discipline your child is rooted in helping them learn how to make the right choice, not punishment.
 Be firm and give them the attention, rules and boundaries they need.

 Still feeling stressed out?
 Still yelling?
-Sign up for our free videos to learn my favorite tools to get your kids to listen…without you losing your cool.
-Get instant access to videos here: http://www.positiveparentingsolutions.com/parent-training.
+Join us for one of our FREE parenting webinars to learn how to get your kids to listen…without you losing your cool.
+Click here to learn more and register.